Adam Black (footballer, born 1898): Career

 Black made his debut for Leicester on 24 January 1920 in a 3–2 victory over Hull City after becoming one of Peter Hodge's first signings for the club and began to establish himself as a first team regular the following season.
 Over the following few seasons under Hodge, Leicester were slowly built into a Second Division force and Black helped the club to the Second Division title in 1924–25.
 Black later played a key role as part of the team which finished in the club's second highest league finish of runners-up in the First Division in 1928–29.
 He progressed to captain the team.

-Despite playing 557 times for Leicester, he only managed to score 4 times.
-Three of his goals were penalties and the other a bizarre 60 yard free-kick against Sunderland in 1933, which Black accidentally over hit.
+Despite playing 557 times for Leicester, he only managed to score four times.
+Three of his goals were penalties and the other a bizarre 60-yard free kick against Sunderland in 1933, which Black accidentally overhit.
 He made his final Leicester appearance in February 1935.

 He played in the Home Scots v Anglo-Scots trial match in 1923.